 • Umbrella – not brightly colored

-• Small flashlight or headlamp with fresh batteries
+• Small flashlight and headlamp or reading light with fresh batteries (lodge generators are turned off at night)

 • Alarm clock, or plan to use your phone